mlsmithjr/gurglefish/README.md

 * Automatic detection of sobject field additions/removals and alteration of table structure to match.
 * Cloud-ready for Amazon RDS and Azure.
 * Synchronization of record additions/changes/deletions since last run.
-* Scrubbing of hard deleted records can be disabled on a per-table basis.
+* Scrubbing of hard deleted records can be disabled on a per-table basis and on the commandline.
 * Logging of sync statistics for each table.
 * Export feature to enable faster initial data loading using native Postgres load file format.
 * Fast field mapping using code generation.